 Continue the washing cycle as normal.

 Hydrogen peroxide and baking soda make for a powerful combination that will effectively rid of that off-putting smell.
 Chemically speaking, hydrogen peroxide (H202) is very similar in composition to water (H20)—the only difference is hydrogen peroxide has an extra atom of oxygen.
 This extra oxygen atom makes this solution very powerful, allowing it to remove odours deeply embedded in fabrics.
-Unlike traditional laundry detergents or bleach, hydrogen peroxide is completely non-toxic and doesn’t contain any chlorine, alcohols, acids, or other dangerous chemical additives.
+Unlike traditional laundry detergents or bleach, hydrogen peroxide is completely non-toxic and doesn’t contain any chlorine, alcohol, acids, or other dangerous chemical additives.
 In fact, it biodegrades completely into just water and oxygen!